 The must-have coffee shop equipment checklist

-If you’re starting your own business and opening your own coffee shop, you’re more than likely up to your neck in different checklists — so we’re here to handle one of the big ones.
+If you’re opening your own coffee shop, you’re more than likely up to your neck in different checklists — so we’re here to handle one of the big ones.
 Cafe equipment seems pretty simple at first, but when you take a closer look, the things you need to get you through your day to day start to pile up.
 So, what do you need to start up a cafe?
 Let’s break it down and put your mind at ease.

 Food and drink equipment

 First up: making sure you’ve got all the tools you need to make coffee your customers will love.
 The amount of coffee equipment you’ll need will depend on a few things, like the size of your menu, as well as what types of food and drinks you’ll offer.
 Here are the essentials when it comes to your coffee equipment checklist:

 Waste shelf for used coffee grounds

 Where there’s good coffee, there’s usually good snacks to pair it with.
 Cafes can offer anything from simple pastries or luxurious desserts to quick sandwiches or gourmet salads.
 Whatever you have in mind, you’d best make sure you’re equipped to prepare, store and serve.
 Here are the essentials when it comes to your food equipment checklist:

 Prep counter for sandwiches/salads

 For a lot of coffee shops today, takeaway service is the new norm.
 A lot of your customers will be on the go, or might prefer to take their coffee outside or on a stroll.
 Either way, you’ll also need some cleaning supplies to keep your cafe spick and span.
 Here are some extra essentials to keep in mind:

 Takeway coffee cups and lids